 - The day begins with morning devotions at 7:30 a.m. followed by breakfast and classes beginning at 9 a.m.
 The schedule is finalized after you arrive.

 - The cost of obtaining a South Sudan Visa is in the neighborhood of $300, with the processing fee and express mail services required.
 A letter of invitation is required from the Bishop that has an approval stamp from Ghubue State Security.
+You can obtain a visa at the airport for Uganda for $50.
+The visa you are requesting is a tourist visa.

 - Provide weights, personal body weight, suitcase(s) weight and carry on weight.
-For the flight from Juba to Yambio, 25 kgs of weight are allowed, carry on free.
+For the flight from Kampala to Yambio, 25 kgs of weight are allowed, carry on free.
 Overweight fee is $1.25 per kilo.
 (1 kilo = 2.2 lbs)

 - Be reminded that you are to grade each student by percentage and not letter grades.
 Tests should be given on which to grade and submit to Dean of Students, Rev. Nicholas Kumbo Louis.